MuslimShah/e-comerce-api/README.md

 - User Authentication: Users can register and login to the platform.
 - Product Catalog: Users can view products organized into different categories.
 - Ordering: Users can place orders for products they want to purchase.
-- Product Reviews: Users can leave reviews on products they have purchased.
+- Product Reviews: Users can leave reviews on products.

 ## Technologies Used